wayneeseguin/graft/doc/operators.md

 Similar to the `(( file ))` operator, this operator takes the content of another file to insert it into the main tree structure.
 However, `(( load ))` does not use the content as-is, but expects to parse valid YAML (or JSON).
-Like the `(( file ))` operator, you do not have to worry about indentation as Spruce will cover that for you.
+Like the `(( file ))` operator, you do not have to worry about indentation as graft will cover that for you.

-_Note:_ Spruce will **not** evaluate any Spruce operators that might be in the file that is loaded, because any path used by `grab` or similar would be ambigious in respect to the document root to be used.
-If you need to load a file with Spruce operators in it, you have to run a pre-processing step to evaluate the file first with another Spruce run.
+_Note:_ graft will **not** evaluate any graft operators that might be in the file that is loaded, because any path used by `grab` or similar would be ambigious in respect to the document root to be used.
+If you need to load a file with graft operators in it, you have to run a pre-processing step to evaluate the file first with another graft run.

 **Example:**
 ```